skillcadet/blog/_drafts/2025-04-12-Autonomi-Transaction-Reporter.md

 I have run out of content for Javascript the Hard Way, doh.
 Back to the Svelte 5 Typescript course.
 Onward and forward.

+Ok, I have decided that the pressure of releasing something by the July deadline is still 'soft on'.
+I still have my CyberSecurity program underweigh, so I have to stay on top of that as well.

+### Another course

+Aiming for something between JSTHW and the Udemy Course, I found [FullStackSvelteKit](https://fullstacksveltekit.com/) which supposedly could hit the hot spot.
+Unfortunately, there was no course at the end up paying, just an invoice.
+I can't send DM's to the X account listed and an email dispatched late last night has netted no response.
+I'm feeling very let down.

+A few days later I was able to reach the author, who said he was going to fix the course, but it still doesn't work over a week later.
+I requested a refund.

+### Typescript

+Throughout this journey, I've encountered Typescript, so I took a couple of days to read the Typescript handbook...I hope I get this eventually.

+### Forging on

+I started a new Svelte5 project to play with, but then I started with just writing node code to read the balance of a wallet.
+This took a few iterations and restarts, but I ended up with a hard coded wallet reporting three tokens from the Aribtirum One blockchain.

+Ok, I need a route that will run code.
+Even though I built a submission form, I started with a simpler implementation where I have a route where the wallet address is a parameter.

+First I need to render some text to the screen.
+Check.
+Now, stepping up, I want data from +page.server.ts (the planned location for the server function call) to render on the wallet route page.
+After some fiddling around, I render both a static response and the wallet parememter as objects that I can expose in the console.
+And then I can render the backend content in +page.svelte.

+Finally, I integrate the node.js code for reading the wallet balance into the backend script.

+### Data models

+Ok, I can read data (although, Alchemy currently has a bug where I can't currently see ETH balances, so I may have to revisit this shortly), so I need someplace to stick it.

+I launched this project with drizzle/sqlite3, which is a database environment, so I have to define the data schema before I can start to save data.

+I need three initial tables to collect the source information.
+There are the individual transactions for each wallet, associated pricing information for tokens at each transaction time, and gas fees for some transactions.
+There will also be table(s) associated with the ledger that these transactions are used to build.
+This ultimately is used to generate the capital gain/loss.

+### BigNumber

+Uh Oh.
+The precision of the numbers used in crypto (18 decimal places) are bigger than Javascript will handle.
+I'm going to have to try to solve this with bignumber.js, or I may have to see if Python can handle the numbers on the backend and just use Svelte/Javascript as a presentation layer (displaying large numbers as strings).